vmware-tanzu-labs/educates-training-platform/docs/workshop-content/working-on-content.md

     image: ghcr.io/eduk8s-labs/lab-sample-workshop:master
 ```

-When an image tag of ``master``, ``develop`` or ``latest`` is used, the image pull policy will be set to ``Always`` ensuring that the custom workshop image will be pulled down again for a new workshop session if the remote image had changed.
+When an image tag of ``main``, ``master``, ``develop`` or ``latest`` is used, the image pull policy will be set to ``Always`` ensuring that the custom workshop image will be pulled down again for a new workshop session if the remote image had changed.
 If the image tag was for a specific version, it would be necessary to change the workshop definition every time there was a change to the workshop image.

 Custom workshop image overlay
 -----------------------------